tbaschak/genieacs/docs/api-reference.rst

 file has been added/updated successfully.
 The file content should be sent as the request body.

-*file_name*: The name of the device.
+*file_name*: The name of the uploaded file.

-The meta info of the file are sent in the request headers.
-There are four meta
+The following file metadata may be sent as request headers:
-info:

-- *fileType*: For firmware images it should be "1 Firmware Upgrade Image".
+- ``fileType``: For firmware images it should be "1 Firmware Upgrade Image".
   Other common types are "2 Web Content" and "3 Vendor Configuration File".

-- *oui*: The OUI of the device model that this file belogs to.
+- ``oui``: The OUI of the device model that this file belogs to.

-- *productClass*: The product class of the device.
+- ``productClass``: The product class of the device.

-- *version*: In the case of firmware images, this refer to the firmware version.
+- ``version``: In case of firmware images, this refer to the firmware version.

 Example
 ^^^^^^^